 As I wrote in The New York Times last April, we still have not realized the power of rehabilitation through information.
 Education in prison changes the lens through which we prisoners view the world, builds our moral fiber, and makes us more employable.
 All of this positive change will spill over into our communities when we return to them.
 (And remember, the vast majority of us will eventually return home, at least for a little while.)

-There’s a toxic mindset that permeates the counterculture in America’s inner cities and prisons.
 Keep in mind, too, that no one will be more impressionable to young aspiring gangsters than seasoned ex-cons.
 Street cred and intellect is a powerful combination.
 As for the gun-control opponents who believe gun violence stems from moral decay alone, well, I hope they choose to support the educational programs I describe.
 Opposing both gets us nowhere.